 Consider a simple scenario involving a fixed set of long-lived flows.
 The goal of VCP is to reach a steady state where the system is near full utilization, and the flows use AIMD for congestion control.
-To achieve this steady state, the choice of the load factor transition point should satisfy three constraints:
+To achieve this steady state, the choice of the load factor transition point at the VCP senders should satisfy three constraints: